Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 LG 55" C1 series OLED smart TV, $1,097 (regularly $1,500)

-Amazon currently has a 55-inch Amazon Fire TV with 4K resolution on sale for $300.
+Right now on Amazon, Prime members save $330 on a 65-inch Amazon Fire TV with 4K resolution.
 This TV with Alexa has support for 4K Ultra HD, Dolby Vision, HDR 10, HLG and Dolby Digital Plus.

 65" Amazon Fire TV, $500 (reduced from $830)

 Why get just a TV, when you can get a stunning QLED 4K TV that doubles as a piece of art?
-Amazon has Samsung's 2021 "The Frame" smart TV models on sale right now.
-You can save up to $898 at Amazon now, but hurry -- these clearance-priced Samsung TVs may very well sell out during Amazon Prime Day 2022.
+Right now, Prime members can save more than $400 on the 55-inch version of Samsung's 2021 "The Frame" smart TV.
+Non-exclusive deals are available on other models, too, but hurry -- these clearance-priced Samsung TVs may very well sell out during Amazon Prime Day 2022.

 43" Samsung 'The Frame' 4K TV, $848 (regularly $947)